Vaccine hesitancy: Australia

+Europe

+Confidence in vaccines varies over place and time and among different vaccines.
+The Vaccine Confidence Project in 2016 found that confidence was lower in Europe than in the rest of the world.
+Refusal of the MMR vaccine has increased in twelve European states since 2010.
+The project published a report in 2018 assessing vaccine hesitancy among the public in all the 28 EU member states and among general practitioners in ten of them.
+Younger adults in the survey had less confidence than older people.
+Confidence had risen in France, Greece, Italy, and Slovenia since 2015 but had fallen in the Czech Republic, Finland, Poland, and Sweden.
+36% of the GPs surveyed in the Czech Republic and 25% of those in Slovakia did not agree that the MMR vaccine was safe.
+Most of the GPs did not recommend the seasonal influenza vaccine.
+Confidence in the population correlated with confidence among GPs.

 Countermeasures

 Vaccine hesitancy is challenging and optimal strategies for approaching it remain uncertain.

 Multicomponent initiatives which include targeting undervaccinated populations, improving the convenience of and access to vaccines, educational initiatives, and mandates may improve vaccination uptake.

 The World Health Organization (WHO) published a paper in 2016 intending to aid experts on how to respond to vaccine deniers in public.
 The WHO recommends for experts to view the general public as their target audience rather than the vaccine denier when debating in a public forum.
 The WHO also suggests for experts to make unmasking the techniques that the vaccine denier uses to spread misinformation as the goal of the conversation.
 The WHO asserts that this will make the public audience more resilient against anti-vaccine tactics.

 Providing information

 Many interventions designed to address vaccine hesitancy have been based on the information deficit model.
 This model assumes that vaccine hesitancy is due to a person lacking the necessary information and attempts to provide them with that information to solve the problem.
 Despite many educational interventions attempting this approach, ample evidence indicates providing more information is often ineffective in changing a vaccine-hesitant person's views and may, in fact, have the opposite of the intended effect and reinforce their misconceptions.

 It is unclear whether interventions intended to educate parents about vaccines improve the rate of vaccination.
 It is also unclear whether citing the reasons of benefit to others and herd immunity improves parents' willingness to vaccinate their children.
 In one trial, an educational intervention designed to dispel common misconceptions about the influenza vaccine decreased parents' false beliefs about the vaccines but did not improve uptake of the influenza vaccine.
 In fact, parents with significant concerns about adverse effects from the vaccine were less likely to vaccinate their children with the influenza vaccine after receiving this education.